peytonbrsmith/simple_shell/README.md

 # Simple Shell

-Simple shell is a Holberton project to end a semester of learning C. This shell can perform basic functions.
+This is a simple UNIX shell program built in C. Supported built-in commands are listed below, otherwise this shell is capable of searching for and executing programs on the PATH.

 ### Features

 cd - built-in to change directory

 ```
 cd [DIRECTORY]
 ```

 env - built-in to print the current environment